Pistis

 Dallas Willard described what he called "the great omission" in modern Christianity: we make converts but not disciples.
 We call people to faith but fail to call them into the kind of training that transforms faith from a position into a life.

-The answer is not to abandon sola fide.
-It is to understand what pistis — the Greek word behind "faith" — actually means.
+Whatever your tradition's account of how justification or salvation works, that diagnosis holds.
+The answer is not to relitigate sola fide.
+It is to understand what pistis — the Greek word behind "faith" in every tradition's New Testament — actually means.
 Pistis is not merely intellectual assent.
 It is loyal, active trust — the kind that produces a different life.
-When Paul says we are justified by faith alone, he means pistis: a living, active, whole-person orientation toward God in Christ.
+Formation is not a supplement to faith in any tradition's account of it.
+It is what living faith looks like over time, in a body, in a life.

 The Practical Upshot